-Parameter Value timeLimit MAY be 0 (infinite), but SHOULD be 240 (seconds). $\leq 6 >$ typesOnly MUST be set to 0 (FALSE).
+Parameter Value derefAliases MUST be set to 0 (neverDerefAliases). sizeLimit MUST be set to 1 (the Scope parameter limits search to the base entry only and therefore, at most one entry can be returned). timeLimit MAY be 0 (infinite), but SHOULD be 240 (seconds). $\leq 6 >$ typesOnly MUST be set to 0 (FALSE).
 Filter The following LDAP filter (using the representation as specified in [RFC2254]) MUST be used: (objectClass=) attributes configurationNamingContext, nTSecurityDescriptor

-As specified in [RFC2251], a reply from the LDAP SearchRequest is received by the Client from the GP server with one LDAP searchResponse message.
+As specified in [RFC2251], a reply from the LDAP SearchRequest is received by the Client from the Group Policy server with one LDAP searchResponse message.
 That message contains searchResultEntries which contain an attributes field with the values nTSecurityDescriptor, as specified in [MS-DTYP] section 2.4.6, and configurationNamingContext, from the rootDSE DN as defined in [MS-ADTS] section 1.1.
 The type of this value is a distinguishedName.
 From this value and the SiteName value, the site distinguished name (DN) can be computed.
 This computation is specified in section 3.2.5.1.4.